yasinuddowla/js-topics/README.md

-These are the following things one should learn to excel in JS development.
+These are the topics one should learn to excel in JS development.

 1. **Introduction to JavaScript**
    - What is JavaScript?